eleemosynator/writeups/flare-on-6/12 - help/readme.md

 ![f1912-driver-sub-1540-call](./assets/f1912-driver-sub-1540-call.png)

 The driver uses `sub_1540` to call `MmGetSystemRoutineAddress` to resolve each import.
-In a similar vein, the payload DLL function `sub_180001580` walks the LDR list of loaded DLLs from the PEB to find a module by name and `sub_18000424A` to call a specific export in that module.
+In a similar vein, the payload DLL function `sub_180001580` walks the [LDR Module List] of loaded DLLs from the [PEB] to find a module by name and `sub_18000424A` which calls a specific export in that module.
 We can include all these [Yara] patterns in our decryption script and make it name the functions appropriately as well as tagging the return values (module handles) with suitable names.
 All these extra features are in the final version of the deobfuscation